 Proceeds from bond defeasance are deposited in an irrevocable trust, with an escrow agent to service the debt on the refunded bonds.
-Accordingly, the defeased bonds are not recorded on the Port's financial statements.
+Accordingly, the defeased bonds and the related Trust, are not recorded on the Port's financial statements.
 The difference between the reacquisition price and the carrying amount of defeased debt results in either a gain or loss that is amortized over the life of the new debt or old debt, whichever is shorter (see Note 5).